mvarrieur/yankee-trail/src/pages/index.md

   center of it all!
 intro:
   blurbs:
+    - image: /img/view-upon-entry-king-room.jpg
+      text: "Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
+No more carpet!!
+New Heat and AC, new bathroom installations, new floors, doors, windows, and, well, everything.
+This demonstrates a sample of one of our King rooms.
+Rooms with two full-size beds are also available.  "
     - image: /img/img_1639.jpg
       text: >-
         The former Breakfast Restaurant was completely remodeled in Spring